darianhuotari/learn-aws/README.md

 Next steps:

-1 - Pass DB DNS name from Terraform into app.py.
-Idea - create DNS alias for DB in main.tf, and point flask config to alternate DNS name?
+1 - Terraformize DNS entry creation based on postgres instance DNS name.

-2 - Review security groups on DB resource
+2 - Terraformize security group on postgres DB instance

-3 - Figure out a way to pass variables from Terraform, to avoid hard-coded passwords / connection strings.
+3 - Use IAM roles to allow DB access instead of username / password?

 To do:
 Serve from static S3 bucket.
-Use Route53 for DNS.
 Enable SSL.
+Terraformize both the above once tested and working.

 # Microservice
 Coming later.